 Famous surviving photo of Abraham Lincoln during the Civil War - (Gettysburg, 1863)

 Abraham Lincoln waited two hours for U.S. Secretary of State Edward Everett (center, speaking, top hat, white shawl) to finish his oration before starting his famous 3-minute speech—better known as “The Gettysburg Address."

 SQUARE: In 1952, the U.S. National Archives claimed this to be Abraham Lincoln.
 As of 2021, the Library of Congress, The Smithsonian, and Wikipedia currently agree this is him.
 Most historians don’t debate this.
 Some people, however, like the Kringle Brothers—have their doubts.
 The man in the square looks to be of average height, does not have thick eyebrows, and is NOT wearing a white shawl.
-Also, President Lincoln rarely wore a moustache—just a goatee.
-Finally, like Mr. Everett (center/speaking)—President Lincoln wore a top hat for his famous speech as claimed by all in attendance.
+Also, President Lincoln rarely wore a mustache—just a goatee.
+Finally, like Mr. Everett (center/speaking)—President Lincoln wore a top hat for his famous speech, as claimed by all in attendance.

 Washington, D.C. - Lincoln Monument (words added)

 The Kringle brothers love good people.
 Abraham Lincoln is one of their favorites.
 Can you imagine a President today—not being recorded with pictures, film, television, or social media while giving one of the greatest speeches in history?
 What makes Lincoln’s Gettysburg Address so important?
 Why has this style of speechwriting been duplicated millions of times?
 Here’s how ten sentences changed the world:

 Knowing this format of speech writing is a powerful tool for students and adults alike.
 Do you want to give a great lecture in class or next business meeting?
 Follow these simple steps: